lecode-official/deepl-dotnet/README.md

 ![DeepL.NET Logo](https://github.com/lecode-official/deepl-dotnet/blob/master/documentation/images/banner.png "DeepL.NET Logo")

 A .NET wrapper for the [DeepL](https://www.deepl.com/translator) translation service.
 DeepL is a commercial translation service based on deep learning.
-This wrapper only supports v2 of the API as v1 of the API has been deprecated for new DeepL API plans available from October 2018.
+This wrapper only supports v2 of the API as v1 has been deprecated for new DeepL API plans available from October 2018.

 ## Features

 - .NET Core and .NET Framework compatible
 - Completely asynchronous (using the async-await pattern)
-- Covers the complete DeepL API surface area
+- Covers the complete surface area of the DeepL API
-- Translate text
-- Translate text containing XML
+- Translate text (including text with XML markup)
 - Translate documents (Word, PowerPoint, HTML, and raw text documents)

 ## Getting Started